gtrainor/recipes-and-ratings-analysis1/README.md

 **Significance Level:** 0.05

-The p-values for the "healthy" and "healthy-2" tags provide interesting insights into how these labels influence recipe ratings.
-The p-value for the "healthy" tag is 0.0, which is highly significant and leads us to reject the null hypothesis, indicating that recipes labeled as "healthy" are rated differently from those without the tag.
+The p-values for the `healthy`and `healthy-2` tags provide interesting insights into how these labels influence recipe ratings.
+The p-value for the `healthy` tag is 0.0, which is highly significant and leads us to reject the null hypothesis, indicating that recipes labeled as "healthy" are rated differently from those without the tag.
 This suggests that the "healthy" label does influence ratings, possibly due to consumer biases or associations with health-conscious behaviors.
 In contrast, the p-value for the "healthy-2" tag is 0.6281, which is not significant, meaning we fail to reject the null hypothesis for this tag.
 This suggests that the "healthy-2" label does not have a statistically significant effect on recipe ratings.
 The difference between the two results suggests that not all health-related tags are perceived equally, with the "healthy" label having a stronger impact on ratings than "healthy-2".
 This could reflect differing consumer perceptions of these tags, with the "healthy" label possibly carrying more weight in terms of expectations around nutrition and quality.
 Further research could explore why the "healthy" tag has a significant impact while the "healthy-2" tag does not, potentially investigating the characteristics of recipes with these labels or surveying users to understand their perceptions.

 # Framing a Prediction Problem